 Before booking a trip, make sure you’ve thought about additional school-related and extracurricular conflicts that could make a trip more challenging.
 There are certain dates and times that can be much more inconvenient for travel.
 In the spring, for example, our school has state testing starting in the 3rd grade, so missing those dates is highly discouraged by our district.

-Similarly, don’t forget to check on the rules or policies of extracurriculars in which your child might be involved.
-My theater-loving daughter, for example, always participates in a play each semester.
+Similarly, don’t forget to check on the rules or policies of extracurriculars and sports in which your child might be involved.
+My theater-loving kids, for example, always participate in a play each semester.
 The set performance dates take a week each semester off of the table for travel.
-Additionally, she can only really miss one or two rehearsals, so that limits our travel during the weeks that play practice is in session.
+Additionally, they can only really miss one or two rehearsals, so that limits our travel during the weeks that play practice is in session.

 Seek Out School Calendar Opportunities